rtm516/GeyserMC-wiki/FAQ.md

 No, this is a translation tool to allow Bedrock players to connect to Java servers.
 It does not work the opposite way.

 ## Can I use Geyser with Pterodactyl Panel?
-Yes, we have an official egg for the standalone version, it supports auto-updating and has all config options easily editable.
+Yes, you can use Geyser as a plugin or a mod for your Mineceaft server software running on Pterodactyl.
+There is also an official egg for the standalone version, it supports auto-updating and has all config options easily editable.
 You can find it [here](https://github.com/GeyserMC/pterodactyl-stuff), just download the JSON egg and import it into your panel.

 ## Can I use Geyser with Ngrok?
 Unfortunately Ngrok is TCP-only, so you will not be able to use Geyser with Ngrok.
+As an alternative you can use Playit.gg, which supports both, TCP and UDP.

 ## Can I connect Geyser to an older server?
 If the server has ViaVersion and/or supports the latest Minecraft version, yes.
 However at this time we are unable to support older versions of Minecraft due to a limitation in our Java support library.